 Some people would rather wait for their grip strength to get stronger before they continue progressing with their exercises.
 But why wait when you can continue progressing with your lifts while you work on your grip strength at the same time?
 And you can do this using a weight lifting wrist straps.
 With wrist straps, you can focus more on the muscle group that you are training rather than think more of how you can hold on to the bar when your grip starts failing.
 If your grip fails first before you have fully worked on the intended muscle group then your progress is severely limited.

 A good set of weight lifting wrist straps only cost around $10 and will last for lifetime.
-It will help you a lot in heavy weight exercises like barbell dead lifts, barbell hack squats, weighted pull ups or chin ups, or barbell upright rows.
+It will help you a lot in heavy weight exercises like barbell dead lifts, barbell back squats, weighted pull ups or chin ups, or barbell upright rows.
 When choosing wrist straps, it is important to get a pair that has pads for the wrist for protection and rubber grip that won't slip for your safety.
 Make sure the material is durable and has adjustable sizing to better fit your wrists.
-Use a wrist straps but continue to train your grip and forearms.
+Use a wrist straps but continue to train your grips and forearms.
 You can train your grips and forearms to be stronger during your free time with the use of squeeze ball as well as grip training equipment.
 There are also a lot of exercises that strengthens grip that you can do everyday even outside the gym.
 If you are the athletic type, there are sports out there that can help develop your grip and forearms strength like tennis, badminton, or wall climbing.
 Probably one of the most effective is just hanging on a bar for a period of time or until fatigue sets in.
 A pull up bar that install on your door is actually a good investment to strengthen your wrist grip and forearms.